manticoresoftware/manticoresearch/installer/specification.md

 - Debian explicit `version 17 no-start` through the bootstrap flow on Ubuntu 18.04, proving that thin/meta package dependencies are expanded correctly.
 - Debian `upgrade` from an older thin/split installed state to the latest version, including the case where the real `manticore` package is absent and only split packages are installed.
 - RPM explicit `dev` and `release` channel switches, covering both the config-manager path when available and the repository-package replacement fallback when config-manager tools are absent; both paths must enable/disable only `manticore` and `manticore-dev`, while leaving `manticore-release-candidate` untouched.
+- Debian/RPM explicit channel switch on an installed host where the channel latest differs from the installed version, including downgrade from dev latest to release latest through the normal backup/upgrade flow.
 - Public pipe command syntax using `sh -s help`, `sh -s list-versions`, and `sh -s version <version>` without a double-dash separator.
 - Colored and non-colored help output, including `NO_COLOR=1` and forced color through `MANTICORE_FORCE_COLOR=1` or `CLICOLOR_FORCE=1`.
 - Service start behavior in systemd and non-systemd environments where practical.